Timespot1: A 28nm CMOS Pixel Read-Out ASIC for 4D Tracking at High Rates: Conclusions

 The measured AFE performance is affected by an identified design bug, causing the Offset-Compensating procedure to be inadequate for proper offset compensation when the threshold is set to low values.
-Once this bug is corrected, the performance of the AFE should be capable of a resolution of the order or below 20~ps.
-On the other hand, the resolution of the TDC appears to be limited by the system clock stability and should be significantly improved after a more accurate clock distribution across the matrix area.
+Once this bug is corrected, the performance of the AFE should be capable of a resolution of the order \cor{or below}{of} $\SI{20}{\pico\second}_\text{rms}$ \rnote{or below}. \st{On the other hand, the resolution of the TDC appears to be limited by the system clock stability and should be significantly improved after a more accurate clock distribution across the matrix area.} \rnote{On the other hand, given the TDC bin size of around \SI{50}{\pico\second}, the TDC quantization error of $\SI{14}{\pico\second}_\text{rms}$ approaches the supposed clock stability.
+It is reminded that is value is greater than $\SI{10}{\pico\second}_\text{rms}$, making it a limiting factor for the overall resolution.
+Therefore the resolution can be significantly improved after a more accurate clock distribution across the matrix area.}

 The ASIC has been recently hybridized on 3D-trench silicon sensors~\cite{3D-TRENCH} featuring a pixel matrix with matched geometry.
 Using the same TSPOT1-PCB, the hybrid is being tested stand-alone in the laboratory, stimulated by an IR pulsed laser source.
 Finally, the TSPOT1-PCB, equipped with the hybrid, will be used as a layer in a tracking telescope in test-beams with MIPs.